Mississippi's racial history haunts Hyde-Smith, Espy battle for Senate

 JACKSON, Miss. — Racial tension permeates the air in this state like humidity — thick and stifling at certain times, less noticeable at others, but always present.

-Right now, it hangs heavily over Tuesday's special election runoff for the remaining two years of retired Sen. Thad Cochran's term, a contest that pits white Republican Sen. Cindy Hyde-Smith against Democrat Mike Espy, a black former congressman and U.S. agriculture secretary.
+Right now, it hangs heavily over Tuesday's special election runoff — polls are open and close at 8:00 p.m.
+ET — for the remaining two years of retired Sen. Thad Cochran's term, a contest that pits white Republican Sen. Cindy Hyde-Smith against Democrat Mike Espy, a black former congressman and U.S. agriculture secretary.

-Hyde-Smith ensured that racial issues would be a consideration when she was captured on video earlier this month saying that she would be "on the front row" if one of her white supporters was condemned to a "public hanging."
+Hyde-Smith ensured that racial issues would be a consideration when she was captured on video earlier this month saying that she would be "on the front row" if one of her supporters was somehow involved with a "public hanging" and invited her to attend.

 Since then, Hyde-Smith has insisted there was no "negative connotation" to what she said, offered a qualified apology at a debate, and watched as video of her encouraging voter suppression, a photo of her in a Confederate cap and a news story about her attendance, and that of her daughter, at private white "segregation academies" have made the rounds in the state.